GediminasZukas/udemy-ruby-on-rails-course/README.md

 # README

-Video to watch in udemy: 67.
-How to Implement Permalinks in a Rails Application - Part 1 of 2
+Video to watch in udemy: 69.
+How to Use Enums in Rails to Manage Data Stages

 ## Running the project